SahanaVBhat/Info441FinalProject/README.md

 	Evaluation: { \
 		ID: int \
-		studentID: int \
+		StudentID: int \
-	courseID: int \
+		CourseID: int \
-		instructors: string (multiple instructors can be included separated by ‘ , ’ or ‘ ; ‘) \
+		Instructors: string (multiple instructors can be included separated by ‘ , ’ or ‘ ; ‘) \
-		year: date \
+		Year: date \
-		quarter : string \
+		Quarter : string \
-		creditType: string \
+		CreditType: string \
-		credits: int \
+		Credits: int \
-		workload: int  (on a scale of 1-10) \
+		Workload: int  (on a scale of 1-10) \
-		gradingTechniques: int \
+		GradingTechniques: int \
-		description: string	\
+		Description: string	\
 		LikedUsers: string[] ( list of unique userIds who have liked the evaluation.
 The length of the array provides count of likes.
 Need to check if the userId exists before adding to the list, to maintain unique userIds) \
 		DislikedUsers: string[] ( list of users who disliked the course) \
 	}